How to Increase Handwriting Speed Through Occupational Therapy

 • Visual Skills: Enhancing the ability to coordinate visual input with motor output is essential for smooth and efficient writing.

-• Handwriting Tasks: Regular practice with specific exercises can help overcome handwriting difficulties.
+• Handwriting Tasks: Regular practise with specific exercises can help overcome handwriting difficulties.

-• Occupational Therapy Activities: Engaging in tailored activities that focus on fine motor skills and proper grip can aid in handwriting improvement.
+• Occupational Therapy Activities: Tailored activities that focus on fine motor skills and proper grip can aid handwriting improvement.

-• Treatment Sessions to Improve Handwriting: Dedicated sessions with occupational therapists can provide personalized strategies and feedback to enhance handwriting quality.
+• Treatment Sessions to Improve Handwriting: Dedicated sessions with occupational therapists can provide personalised strategies and feedback to enhance handwriting quality.

 How Handwriting Impacts Daily Life